NikhilYadav04/chat_app/README.md

 - Firebase integration for authentication and database operations.
 - BLoC pattern for clean state management.
 - Use of `StreamBuilder` for live chat updates.
-- Modular app architecture for scalability and maintenance.

 ---